Egypt and Qatar agree to resume diplomatic ties, Cairo says

 The officials agreed to restore diplomatic relations between Egypt and Qatar “under probation,” as one source put it.

-Reporting by Mahmoud Mourad and Ahmed Mohamed Hassan; Additional reporting by Ghaida Ghantous in Dubai; Editing by Giles Elgood and Mark Heinrich
+Reporting by Mahmoud Mourad and Ahmed Mohamed Hassan; Additional reporting by Ghaida Ghantous in Dubai; Editing by Mark Heinrich and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.